-50% of the Performance Fees earned from time to time by the Company in respect of a particular Investment Vehicle (the "Participant Share") is paid in cash, over time, to LTIP participants.
-The aggregate payment made at any given time is a percentage of the Participant Share equal to the percentage of the 100 Points for the Investment Vehicle that has then vested.
-Payments to individual participants are made in proportion to the number of vested Points held.
-As additional Points vest, additional "catch-up" payments are made (in proportion to vested Points held) so that the total of all payments made continues to be the percentage of the Participant Share equal to the percentage of the 100 Points that have vested.
-In respect of certain Investment Vehicles, payments to participants represent proceeds of the disposition of equity interests in the Company subsidiary that is entitled to receive the associated Performance Fees.
+50% of the Performance Fees earned from time to time by the Company in respect of a particular Investment Vehicle (the "Participant Share") is split between (i) those holding Promote Interests acquired pursuant to the Management Co-Investment Plans, and (ii) participants paid in cash, over time.
+The aggregate amount to which participants are entitled at any given time is a percentage of the Participant Share equal to the percentage of the Cash Points and Promote Units for the Investment Vehicle that has then vested.
+Payments to individual participants are made in proportion to the number of vested Cash Points and Promote Units held.
+As additional Cash Points and Promote Units vest, additional "catch-up" payments may be made (in proportion to vested Points held), as set out more fully in the LTIP and Management Co-Investment Plans, so that the total of all amounts to which LTIP participants are entitled continues to be the percentage of the Participant Share equal to the percentage of the Cash Points and Promote Units that have vested.
+In respect of certain Investment Vehicles, payments to participants in respect of their Promote Units may represent proceeds from the disposition of Promote Units or the redemption of Promote Units by the Company subsidiary that is entitled to receive the associated Performance Fees.

-Upon termination of an LTIP participant's employment without cause, any unvested Points allocated to the participant immediately vest.
-Upon termination of employment for cause or resignation, a participant's unvested and vested Points are forfeited and reallocated to the remaining LTIP participants.
+Upon termination of an LTIP participant's employment, any unvested Points (and, in the case of a termination for cause, vested Points) allocated to the participant are forfeited and may be reallocated to the remaining LTIP participants.

 The LTIP also provides participants with the ability to share in the income earned from the Company's indirect 68.4% interest in Tricon Housing Partners US LP (the "Co-Investment").
 Each year, the Company grants an aggregate number of DSUs having a value equal to the AIP Percentage multiplied by the income the Company earns in the year from the Co-Investment (which income, as noted above, is excluded from the calculation of AIP awards).
 The allocation of such DSUs among participants is subject to Governance Committee approval.
 Such DSUs are subject to the DSU Plan (defined and described above) and vest in equal installments each year from the date of grant, subject to the terms of the LTIP.
-DSUs currently issued in respect of the Co-Investment vest over a five-year period.
-On May 6, 2019, in order to more closely align the vesting period with the expected remaining life of the Co-Investment, the LTIP was amended by the Board to reduce the vesting period applicable to future LTIP DSU awards to three years.
+DSUs currently issued in respect of the Co-Investment vest over a three-year period.
+On May 6, 2019, in order to more closely align the vesting period with the expected remaining life of the Co-Investment, the LTIP was amended by the Board to reduce the vesting period applicable to future LTIP DSU awards from five to three years.